What the Hell Just Happened?: Internal selection

 The United Kingdom's broadcaster for the Eurovision Song Contest, the British Broadcasting Corporation (BBC), announced its intention to participate in the Eurovision Song Contest 2025 on 16 October 2024, confirming an internal selection led by Andrew Cartmell, who was appointed as the head of delegation for the country, and David May, who previously served as manager for Sam Ryder, who finished in second place for the United Kingdom in 2022.

 On 29 January 2025, during The Scott Mills Breakfast Show on BBC Radio 2, Scott Mills confirmed that the British entry had already been selected and that work was underway in its final presentation.
 On 7 February 2025, BBC Radio 1 hosts Natalie O'Leary and Vicky Hawkesworth stated that Remember Monday had been selected to represent the United Kingdom in Basel; the BBC did not respond to the speculation.
 On 7 March 2025, during The Scott Mills Breakfast Show, Remember Monday were officially confirmed as the British representatives with the song "What the Hell Just Happened?".

 At Eurovision

 The Eurovision Song Contest 2025 took place at St. Jakobshalle in Basel, Switzerland, and consisted of two semi-finals held on the respective dates of 13 and 15 May, with the final on 17 May 2025.
 As the United Kingdom is a member of the "Big Five", "What the Hell Just Happened?" automatically qualified for the grand final.
 Nevertheless, the song was performed in the second semi-final albeit in a non-competitive spot, between 's JJ and 's Klavdia.

+For their Eurovision performance, Ace Bowerman served as the creative director for the song's staging, with Japanese-Brazilian choreographer Jorge Antonio Fujizaki choreographing the performance.
+The group wore Bridgerton-style Regency outfits with a coordinated pastel colour scheme, with Byrne, Steele, and Hull wearing pale blue, yellow, and pink, respectively.